bluekvirus/Stage.js/implementation/HOWTO.md

 ####What's Navigation?

-We achieve client-side multi-page-alike navigation through switching *Context*s on a pre-defined application region in respond to the URL fragment change event.
-You can also use the *sub-path* parameter received by the *Context* object upon context switching to further control its presentation accordingly (e.g #navigate/Context/sub-path or status).
+We achieve client-side multi-page-alike navigation through switching *Context*s on a pre-defined application region in respond to the URL hash fragment change event.
+You can also keep navigating to sub views by chaining view names in the hash. (e.g #navigate/Context/LvlOneSubView/LvlTwoSubView...)

+By using named views and their `navRegion` properties, our navigation mechanism enables endless possibilities in combining views in hierarchies.

 ####What's a Context?
 A *Context* is a special *Marionette.Layout* view object. *Context*s only appear on the application's context region (each application can have only 1 such region).
 If you have more than 1 *Context*s defined, they will automatically swap on the context region in response to the navigation event.
 You will not have more than 1 active *Context* at any given time.